 A Restomod For The Whole Family: 1950 Chevrolet Stretch Cab

 Have you ever wanted a restomod pickup that you can use to both lug your things and carry your family in comfort?
-This 1950 Chevrolet Thriftmaster stretch cab pickup may be just the ticket.
+This 1950 Chevrolet Thriftmaster stretch-cab pickup may be just the ticket.
 Sold by Texas firm MyRod, this Chevy looks like it just rolled out of the factory gates.
-Coated in a beautiful two-tone brown and cream paintjob, the first thing that draws your eye, other than the huge grille, is the stretched cab, this truck’s raison d’etre.
-On the back half of the cab, you’ll see two extra tinted side windows shadowing the new benchseat, accessible from the truck’s front doors.
+Coated in a beautiful two-tone brown and cream paint job, the first thing that draws your eye—other than the huge grille—is the stretched cab, this truck’s raison d’être.
+On the back half of the cab you’ll see two extra tinted side windows shadowing the new bench seat, accessible from the truck’s front doors.
 The interior has been kept vintage, with a set of custom analogue gauges riding on the dash.